RickStrahl/Westwind.RazorHosting/Readme.md

 ###Limitations
 Unlike MVC and/or WebPages the RazorHosting engine only supports core Razor functinonality so it's not equivalent to the feature set provided by MVC or WebPages.
-As such many common features like HTML and URL helpers, @Section, @Helper and @Layout directives are not available in this implementation since these features are specific to MVC/WebPages and their close ties to the HTTP features provided in ASP.NET.
+As such many common features like HTML and URL helpers, @Section and @Layout directives are not available in this implementation since these features are specific to MVC/WebPages and their close ties to the HTTP features provided in ASP.NET.
+There is support for @helper though.

 Only the RazorFolderHostContainer supports partial rendering.